 Pine Ridge Trail provides visitors to the Big Sur Valley with one of the most popular portals into the Ventana Wilderness.
 The trailhead at the Big Sur Station has excellent parking, plenty of water, and clean restrooms.
 Big Sur Station, provides hikers with maps and other literature associated with the natural history of the Big Sur region.
 Pine Ridge Trail and Sykes Hot Springs are closed throughout 2019 for trail repairs.

 When hiking the trails please refrain from entering any campground section of the State Parks.
-Try to keep your impact to a minimum by practic ing Leave No Trace Principles, including proper waste disposal, pack it in, pack it out for all trash, leftover food and litter.
-Deposit solid human waste in catholes dug and buried 6 to 8 inches deep and at least 200 feet from water, campsites and trails.
+Try to keep your impact to a minimum by practic be boiled, filtered or treated in some fashion.